MOCA® Simulation Course

 Course dates are designated as "confirmed" when a minimum number of participants has registered.
 Course dates are designated as "pending" until enough participants have registered.
 TTUHSC reserves the right to reschedule or cancel a course and refund registration fees if a minimum number of registrants is not met.

 For a complete list of course dates, visit the American Society of Anesthesiologists event calendar.

 Lubbock is easily accessible by major commercial airlines, with daily direct flights to the Lubbock Preston Smith International Airport (LBB) from major national hubs in Dallas, Denver, Houston, Austin, San Antonio, Las Vegas, El Paso and Albuquerque.
 The TTUHSC campus is nine miles from the airport.
 Please wait until your registration is confirmed by the course director before making travel plans.

 Lodging and Meals

-Registrants traveling from outside the Lubbock area can choose from more than 4,800 hotel rooms in the city or take advantage of special conference rates at the Staybridge Suites Hotel, conveniently located at 2515 19th St. near the TTUHSC campus.
-Call 806.765.8900 for reservations and ask for the "Sim Course for Anesthesiology" room block.
-Breakfast and lunch are provided on the day of the course.
+Registrants traveling from outside the Lubbock area can choose from more than 4,800 hotel rooms in the city or take advantage of special conference rates, when reserved by phone, at these conveniently located hotels:

 While you're in town, take some time to explore Lubbock, a city of more than 250,000 at the center of the South Plains of Texas.
 Combining small-town charm with big-city opportunities, Lubbock offers plenty to see and do ranging from world class museums to some of the state's best wineries.
 The home of music legend Buddy Holly, Lubbock has a rich cultural heritage and exciting night life.
 Get more information about visiting Lubbock.